TheodoreGisis/MyOwnRaspberryPiCloudServer/README.md

        sudo reboot

-   By puting your local ip rasbperry address in to your browser you will open nextcloud,there create your account Next we add the external storage plugin in next cloud
+   By puting your local ip raspberry address in to your browser you will open nextcloud.Tthere create your account.
+   Next we add the external storage(8 GB USB) plugin in next cloud:

        cd /media
        sudo mkdir pstorage